captbrando/hackingbrando/Branden, the Human.md

 **I like action.** Long meetings where we debate potential options are often valuable, but I believe starting is the best way to begin learning and make progress.
 At some point, we all have to take a step to move toward a goal.
 I know this will annoy those who like to debate.

+**Bad news does not age like fine wine.** Bubble up problems early, offer solutions.
+Don't sit on bad news.
+Transparency is critical for a highly functional, generative culture.
+I like status reports that highlight blockers and corrective actions with names and dates.

 **I believe in the technical debt snowball effect of continually fixing small things.** Just like the old [*andon* cords](https://www.sixsigmadaily.com/what-is-an-andon-cord/) on the Toyota Production Line, fixing problems in the present will save massive time in the future.
 There are always bugs that can be fixed.

 **I assume everyone has good intentions.** I'm also a glass half full guy and always try to find something positive when bad things happen.

 **Conflict can be productive** when conflicting or differing ideas are exchanged in a way where everyone feels equally heard, respected, and unafraid to voice a dissenting opinion.
 We won't always agree, but my goal is to reach a mutually comfortable resolution (even if we disagree).

+**I am data driven,** and prefer to debate issues with clear, valid, and observable evidence.
+This makes decision making orders of magnitude easier and removes guesswork.
+One of my favorite quotes from Apollo 13 is Ed Harris as Gene Kranz coaching his team with this statement: "Let's work the problem, people. **Let's not make things any worse by guessing.**"

 ## Feedback Protocol

-I like feedback and coaching—both giving and receiving.
+I like feedback and coaching—--both giving and receiving.
 It helps to create closed-loop communication.

-At < COMPANY >, there is a formal, semi-annual feedback cycle.
-We set our goals annually, but we review and adjust half way through the year.
+At < COMPANY >, there is a formal feedback cycle.
+We set our goals annually.
 I will send you information on my goals as well as expectations for what you should prepare for your goals.
 You will draft your goals and we will review in one of our 1:1s.
 Alignment is important.
 You should expect that your goals align with mine, which will align with our BU and company goals.
 While we review your goals, I’ll ask for feedback on my performance.

 Review periods are not the only time we’ll exchange feedback.
 This will be a recurring topic in our 1:1s.
 I am going to ask you for feedback in 1:1s regularly.
 I am never going to stop doing this no matter how many times you say you have no feedback for me.